-Classes find opportunities to extend learning beyond the classroom by going on field trips.
+Teachers find opportunities to extend and enhance learning beyond the classroom by going on field trips.
 Your child’s teacher will send home information regarding each field trip along with a permission slip.
 Parent volunteers are often asked to help supervise during trips.
-We appreciate your help, but would ask that younger children not come along.
+However, younger siblings are not permitted to come on any field trips, as per district policy.

 Gum and Candy and Homemade goods

 Gum and/or candy should not be brought to school.
 Birthday treats should be purchased at the store.
-Home-baked goods are not allowed, even for class parties and birthdays.
+Homemade treats are not allowed, even for class parties and birthdays.

 Homework is an extension of class work.
 Studies show that it is effective in helping students make greater educational gains.
 Parents are encouraged to become involved in what their children are doing in school by working with them.
 Please expect your children to complete homework, as well as provide a quiet place for students to work effectively.

 Students will generally go outside even on winter days, unless the weather is extreme.
-We will keep students inside if: 1) the temperature reaches 20 degrees or below 2) the air quality alert has been issued to the school or 3)the wind or moisture is extreme.
+We will keep students inside if: 1) the temperature reaches 24 degrees or below 2) an air quality alert has been issued to the school or 3)the wind or moisture is extreme.
 If your child needs to stay in for any other reason, please notify the school.